-It’s been six months since I returned to work full time after my maternity leave ended.
+It’s been six months since I became a full time working Mum after my maternity leave ended.
 Believe me when I tell you the past six months have flown by in a blur of car journeys, childcare drop offs and long days at the office.

 I made no secret of the dread I felt at returning to my job after sixteen months off, not helped by the fact that I was returning to a new office and working with staff I didn’t know.
 Of course, I needn’t have worried.
 My return to work has been amazing and I have been lucky enough to quickly find my feet and sort out a work-life balance that suits us all.

 Naturally, along the way I’ve had to make some sacrifices while carving out that perfect work-life balance but there are also some things that are completely non-negotiable.

 It doesn’t matter how much cleaning I do each evening when I return home from the day job, the house still looks as if a bomb has hit it, partly due to the fact that Dex is at that age where he needs to get everything out of every cupboard.
 I could spend my one day a week off cleaning, but I’d rather spend that precious time with Dex.
 This one day off is non-negotiable which I’ll come onto later.

 While I was on maternity leave I had time to create and craft healthy dishes for my family and I to enjoy which really contributed to losing the excess weight I gained while I was pregnant.
 Unfortunately, since returning to work, I simply don’t have the time to cook fresh meals from scratch and usually grab something from the supermarket for lunch and exist on ready meals for dinner.
 Luckily, Dex has all of his meals at the childminder and we eat once he’s gone to bed, meaning I don’t need to worry about him picking up my bad habits, for now.

 Sacrifice: Seeing family